 - Send short emails or memos.

 - Hold regular staff meetings.

 - Create screensaver messages.

 Security reminders don’t have to be a chore.
-In the HIPAAtrek, Inc. software, you can create custom reminders and schedule when they are sent to your staff.
+Using HIPAAtrek, you can create custom reminders and schedule when they are sent to your staff.
 Furthermore, HIPAAtrek sends automatic reminders about login monitoring, password management, and malicious software to help make security a priority on your team.
-For more information, contact HIPAAtrek at email@example.com.
+For more information, contact HIPAAtrek at firstname.lastname@example.org.